GAM-team/GAM/wiki/gam.cfg.md

         has the value "1970-01-01T00:00:00.000Z"
         Default: Never
 no_browser
-        If no_browser is True, GAM won't open a browser if todrive is set when creating CSV files and GAM prints a link and waits for the verification code when oauth2.txt is being created Signal file: OldGamPath/nobrowser.txt no_cache
+        If no_browser is True, GAM won't open a browser when it prints a link and waits for the verification code when oauth2.txt is being created/updated Signal file: OldGamPath/nobrowser.txt no_cache
         Disable GAM API caching